0xMishra/find-your-pool/README.md

 - INFURA_URL_TESTNET => Add your infura endpoint URL for the ETH testnet your pool was deployed to
 - address0 => address of first token contract in the pair
 - address1 => address of the second token contract in the pair
 - fee => For the same pair of tokens there can be three different pools with fee = 500, fee = 3000 or fee = 10000.
-You can try any of these three options
+You can try each of these three options one by one.

 ## How to run ?
 After changing the variables according to your preference run `node findpool.js`